Senior Camping Pass for State Parks – Updated for 2026 for Every State

 • Those who adopt a child with special needs

-These passes don’t discount camping fees, which fall between $10 and $60 a night.
-That said, Florida residents receive a 50% discount on camping fees.
+These passes don’t discount camping fees, which fall between $16 and $42 a night.
+However, Florida residents who are 65 or older or 100% disabled receive a 50% discount on camping fees.

 Georgia

 No camping discounts are available for Georgia’s state parks.
 There is a day-use annual pass though.
-This pass is available for $50 and gives the user access to all Georgia state parks at no additional fee.
+This pass is available for $35 for those aged 62 and up and gives the user access to all Georgia state parks at no additional fee.

 Hawaii